-Distributions from the Dr. Jazlin Ebenezer Research Fund will provide grants to small teams of multidisciplinary faculty members at Lady Doak College to conduct research on how women learn science and to disseminate findings at national and international conferences, as determined by Lady Doak College in Madurai, India.
+Distributions from the Dr. Jazlin Ebenezer Research Fund provide grants to small teams of multidisciplinary faculty members at Lady Doak College to conduct research on how women learn science and to disseminate findings at national and international conferences, as determined by Lady Doak College in Madurai, India.

-Lady Doak College (LDC) was established in 1948 by Miss Katie Wilcox, a U.S. educational missionary.
+Lady Doak College (LDC), a long-standing partner of Global Ministries, was established in 1948 by Miss Katie Wilcox, a U.S. educational missionary.
 It has grown from three thatched sheds to a lovely campus with more than 20 buildings.
 LDC achieved autonomy in 1978 and was awarded the highest Five Star Status by the Indian National Accreditation Council.
-It is an autonomous, progressive women’s college with an international outlook and provides high quality, holistic education.
+It is an autonomous, progressive women’s college with an international outlook and provides a high quality, holistic education.
 Enrollment is approximately 3,000 students (of whom 1,700 receive financial aid) from cities and villages across south India and beyond.
 There are 140 faculty members, most of whom are women, many with PhDs and international connections.
-LDC offers BA, BS, MA, and MS degrees as well undergraduate studies in science (zoology, botany, chemistry, mathematics, physics, biotechnology, computer applications, information technology), humanities (English, Tamil, history, economics, social sciences), commerce and business administration.
+LDC offers BA, BS, MA, and MS degrees as well undergraduate studies in science (zoology, botany, chemistry, mathematics, physics, bio-technology, computer applications, information technology), humanities (English, Tamil, history, economics, social sciences), commerce and business administration.
 Thirteen post-graduate degrees also are offered.
-For over 50 years thousands of Indian women have been educated to serve and lead their communities and nation in countless ways.
+Thousands of Indian women have been educated at Lady Doak College to serve and lead their communities and nation in countless ways.
 Lady Doak College states their purpose as: “to impart a liberal Christian education to students of all creeds … to develop their intellectual powers, locate, identify, and cultivate their interests and talents, and train them to be responsible and useful citizens.”

 700 Prospect Avenue, 7th Floor

 Cleveland, Ohio 44115